A cross-sectional study on levels of second-hand smoke in restaurants and bars in five cities in China.

 RL Liu, Y Yang, MJ Travers, GT Fong, RJ O'Connor, A Hyland, L Li, Y Nan, GZ Feng, Q Li, Y Jiang

-OBJECTIVES: To assess indoor secondhand smoke (SHS) exposure in restaurants and bars via PM(2.5) level measurements in five cities in China.
+OBJECTIVES: To assess indoor second-hand smoke (SHS) exposure in restaurants and bars via PM(2.5) (fine particles 2.5 μm in diameter and smaller) level measurements in five cities in China.
 METHODS: The study was conducted from July to September in 2007 in Beijing, Xi'an, Wuhan, Kunming and Guiyang.
-PM(2.5) concentrations were measured in 404 restaurants and bars using portable aerosol monitors.
+Portable aerosol monitors were used to measure PM(2.5) concentrations in 404 restaurants and bars.
 The occupant density and the active smoker density were calculated for each venue sampled.
-RESULTS: Among the 404 surveyed venues, 23 had complete smoking bans, nine had partial smoking bans and 313 (77.5%) had smoking observed during sampling.
-The geometric mean of indoor PM(2.5) levels in venues with smoking observed was 208 μg/m(3) and 99 μg/m(3..View full abstract
+RESULTS: Among the 404 surveyed venues, 23 had complete smoking bans, 9 had partial smoking bans and 313 (77.5%) were observed to have allowed smoking during sampling.
+The geometric mean of indoor PM(2.5) leve..View full abstract